 Progressing in conjunction (400)

 Ab hier noch nicht weiter überarbeitet.
+(SRS go on this section 7 July 2024)

-We propose that a systematic understanding of voice naturalness is only possible by pooling evidence from all available angles.
-After all, even when different perspectives on voice naturalness appear, they are united by several overarching questions: How is an impression on voice naturalness formed?
-Which acoustic features affect it?
-How does voice naturalness impact perception, interaction, and communication?
-Are there differences across individuals and listening contexts?
+In our view, understanding of voice naturalness requires pooling evidence from all relevant fields.
+Even when these may nurture different perspectives on voice naturalness, they are united by overarching questions: How do we form an impression on voice naturalness?
+Which acoustic features affect this impression?
+How does naturalness impact perception, interaction, and communication?
+Can we understand differences across individuals and listening contexts?

-Fortunately, voice naturalness research is already a highly interdisciplinary field, with great potential for providing us with relevant answers.
-Now, it has to start progressing in conjunction.
-This can be achieved by two means: (a) converting the empirical heterogeneity (presented in section 2.2) from an impediment into an advantage and (b) fostering an active and profitable exchange between disciplines, especially on human and synthetic voices.
-For the implementation of both, a sensible awareness for the interdisciplinary nature of the field is crucial.
-First, publications need to be findable and accessible for others, e.g., through the establishment of a common terminology that converts into common keywords.
-Second, findings need to be communicated inclusively enough for readerships from very diverse backgrounds.
-This entails to provide some explicit definitions, avoid technical jargon, incorporate scientific standards from other fields where deemed fit, and discuss one’s findings against the backdrop of a wider interdisciplinary literature (oder – tie active knots to findings from other fields).
-Finally, all conceptual and empirical aspects need to be reported with a sufficient level of detail to allow comparability.
-In Box 2, we have converted these suggestions into a number of practical recommendations.
+We hold that conceptual progress for disintegrated – but also highly interdisciplinary – naturalness research can be achieved by two steps: (a) converting, via an integrative perspective, empirical heterogeneity (Section 2.2) from an impediment into an advantage and (b) fostering mutually beneficial exchange between fields.
+Awareness for the interdisciplinary nature of the field is crucial for implementing both steps: First, publications need to be findable and accessible for others, preferrably through the establishment of common terminology that converts into common keywords.
+Second, findings need to be communicated inclusively for readerships from diverse backgrounds.
+This entails providing explicit definitions, avoiding technical jargon, incorporating scientific standards from other fields where appropriate, and discuss own findings against a wider interdisciplinary naturalness literature.
+Finally, conceptual and empirical aspects need to be reported with sufficient detail to promote comparability.
+In Box 2, we converted these suggestions into practical recommendations.

 If conducted appropriately, this exchange can lead to mutual inspiration between research on human and synthetic voices.
 A successful example concerns current insights into naturalness of androgynous and transgender voices.
 (ToDo: elaborate in 2-3 sentences) […]

+We believe progress along these lines will not only enhance mutual inspiration between clinicians and engineers, but could also foster innovative health technology.
+For instance, voice naturalness is a key objective for cochlear implant (CI) research, where a sensory prosthesis restitutes hearing in people with sensorineural deafness by resynthesizing auditory signals for direct electrical stimulation of the cochlea (e.g., cite von Eiff et al. 2022 iScience), and real-time synthesis in CI sound processors could be modified to achieve better perceptual outcomes, ultimately benefiting of quality of life (cite Schweinberger/von Eff 2022 Front Neuroscience).

 Naturalness research rooted in voice perception theory (500)